anupamdubey8823/Tindog/README.md

-### TinDog - A dog dating website clone using HTML5, CSS3 and Bootstrap 5
+### TinDog frontend clone using HTML5, CSS3 and Bootstrap 5